nwaniek/tinysql/README.rst

     my_data = FancyData(autoinc(), 'really amazing data!')

-There's another subtle issue with autoinc, namely when using tinysql with an external storage for BLOBs.
+There's another subtle issue with autoinc, namely when using tinysql with an external storage for BLOBs (see further below).
 At the time of writing an entry into the database, or more precisely before writing the data to the table, the value of the autoinc field might not yet be determined.
 Yet, the primary key(s) of a mapped/registered class will be used in the production of the filename where the ndarray will be stored.

 As a general recommendation: don't mix autoinc fields with BLOB fields in one class.
 Rather, use another form of primary key, something that can be determined